 Not really.
 But then again, it depends on who you ask.

 The weight of a pendulum can be a determining factor.
 Heavier pendulums will take more energy to move but once they get going they give strong feedback.
 Lighter pendulums are easier to move and give a quicker response time.
 I prefer a lighter pendulum because when I’m asking many questions I like how quickly the pendulum moves on its axis from yes to no. I find small and light pendulums are not heavy enough and I don’t feel connected to the dowsing tool.

 The shape of a pendulum can affect how it moves when in use.
 Depending on how you hold your hand when dowsing, a pendulum may not move in perfect circles.
 I prefer nice circles and I find some pendulums don’t do that because of the way I hold it when dowsing.
 But that’s me and that may not be your own experience.

-If a repeat customer asks, I often suggest that they use their pendulum and ask what other style of pendulum may be a suitable addition to their collection.
+Many dowsers own one or more pendulums.
+When choosing another pendulum I often suggest they use their current pendulum and query what other style of pendulum is a suitable addition to their collection.
 As mentioned in last month’s newsletter, I carry two or three pendulums in my pendulum pouch.
 If I am not happy with the results, I switch pendulums.
 Sometimes it is not the pendulum that is the problem, it’s me.

 The key thing to remember is the quality and reliability of the information one receives; so I’m less attached to a specific type of pendulum.
 If another pendulum isn’t working the way it should, I am not afraid to substitute it for another that feels better.